dshemendiuk/gulp-npm-dist/README.md

 # gulp-npm-dist

-Gulp plugin for listing package.json dependencies
+Gulp plugin for listing package.json dependencies and copy dist files of them to specific folder

 ## Get started